Academic Policy

 MAINTAINING GOOD STANDING IN THE SCHOOL OF EDUCATION

 Once admitted to the School of Education, the applicant is considered a candidate for teacher certification and is, therefore, subsequently referred to as a candidate.
-To remain in good standing and progress through a School of Education program, a candidate must maintain a QPA of at least 3.0, must earn a grade of B or higher in each education course, and must meet the disposition and performance expectations of the School.
+To remain in good standing and progress through a School of Education program, a candidate must maintain a QPA of at least 2.50, must earn a grade of C or higher in each education course, and must meet the disposition and performance expectations of the School.

 SUMMARY OF CRITERIA FOR PROGRAM CONTINUATION, COMPLETION, AND ELIGIBILITY FOR TEACHER CERTIFICATION